RealtyTrac: Operation

 The site has over 1 million "distressed" properties in its database at any time.
 In 2008 they had 150 data collectors, who collected data directly from notices posted on courthouse noticeboards or from county recorder offices.
 The site charges a monthly fee for access to their listings.
 The company provides data to MSN Real Estate, Yahoo!
 Real Estate and The Wall Street Journal and from 2005 they press release monthly figures on foreclosures that they say are a good indicator of real estate appreciation or depreciation.
 Government agencies and Wall Street analysts also use the data, which are given free to government bodies.

 History

 Beginnings

-Serial entrepreneur, Derek White founded RealtyTrac Information Systems in Santa Barbara, California, in 1994;.
-Alternatively, the company is also reported as being founded in 1996 by White with programmer Michael Keane.
+Serial entrepreneur, Derek White, together with co-founder Joe Doyle, founded RealtyTrac Information Systems in Santa Barbara, California, in 1994;.Alternatively, the company is also reported as being founded in 1996 by White with programmer Michael Keane.
 Initially, the business located repossessed houses and sold the information to real estate agents, expanding by 1998 to cover 100,000 properties in the state of California.